nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/migration/nRF54H20_migration_2.7/migration_guide_2.6.99-cs2_to_2_7_environment.rst

    This step is required only if your nRF54H20 DK is version PCA10175 v0.7.2 or v0.8.0 ES3.3.
    Jump to the next step if your DK is version ES4, meaning v0.8.0 with no ES markings.

-After programming the SDFW and SCFW from the firmware bundle, you must update the Factory Information Configuration Registers (FICR) to correctly configure some trims of the nRF54H20 SoC.
+After programming the SDFW and SCFW from the SoC binaries, you must update the Factory Information Configuration Registers (FICR) to correctly configure some trims of the nRF54H20 SoC.
 To update the FICR, you must run a J-Link script:

 1. Get the Jlink script that updates the FICR::